Bruce-A-R/SQRT_Project/SQRT Software/README.md

 # Current SQRT Software

-This file contains all the SQRT mission software.
-Code is updated as of 11/4/2026.
+This file contains all the SQRT mission software which runs on the Pico onboard computer Code is updated as of 14/4/2026.

-A directory of files and a list of file descriptions are below.

 ## Directory

 1. **main.py**: the main function that runs automatically when the onboard computer (Raspberry Pi Pico 2) is connected to power